LIPS-scheme/lips/docs/docs/scheme-intro/input-output.md

     (newline port)))
 ```

-The output file will contain two files that have two literal strings (with quotes because write was used).
+The output file will contain two files that have two literal strings (with quotes because right was used).

 ```
 "hello"